hyundai-robotics/doc-hi6-embedded-plc/book.md

 <br>

 ## Connection to external communication
 Hilscher CIF cards are to be connected to physical inputs and outputs.
-For how to map one or multiple fieldbus objects to a specific CIF card, refer to [Hi6 Operation Manual - I/O Signal Setting - DIO Block Assignment](https://hrbook-hrc.web.app/#/view/doc-hi6-operation/korean-tp630/7-setting/3-control-parameter/2-io-signal-setting/9-dio-block-assign).
+For how to map one or multiple fieldbus objects to a specific CIF card, refer to [${cont_model} Operation Manual - I/O Signal Setting - DIO Block Assignment](https://hrbook-hrc.web.app/#/view/doc-hi6-operation/korean-tp630/7-setting/3-control-parameter/2-io-signal-setting/9-dio-block-assign).

 All relays are mapped to the address space of the Modbus slave function.
-For more details, refer to [Hi6 Function Manual - Modbus](https://hrbook-hrc.web.app/#/view/doc-modbus/korean/README).
+For more details, refer to [${cont_model} Function Manual - Modbus](https://hrbook-hrc.web.app/#/view/doc-modbus/korean/README).
 # 3.3.1 SO - System output

 <style type="text/css">